What is the Rel=Canonical Tag?

 Oftentimes, a page's content can be accessed via multiple URLs (especially if using URL parameters), or a group of pages is so similar it's only worth crawling or indexing one of them.
 The rel=canonical element is a way to identify which of these URLs is the best page to represent this group (also called the "canonical" page) and should be indexed.
 All other URLs will not be indexed.

 What Does "Rel=Canonical Empty / Missing" Mean?

-If a URL is listed in the table below, this means that there was no rel=canonical content found on the page.
-This could mean one of two things - either the tag is missing completely, or the "href" attribute was left empty with no content (e.g. <link rel="canonical" href="" />).
+When a URL does not have rel=canonical content found on the page, this could mean one of two things - either the tag is missing completely, or the "href" attribute was left empty with no content (e.g. <link rel="canonical" href="" />).

 Why It's Important

 The omission of the rel="canonical" tag on your site does not mean you have an issue with duplicate content.
 However, if you have multiple pages with duplicate or very similar content, omitting the rel=canoncial tag will likely result in duplicate content issues, which can be a major problem for the SEO health of your site.

 Dangers of Duplicate Content